 Encourage the person to create a suicide safety plan.
 This is a structured plan of strategies and supports that they can work through when they’re feeling suicidal.
-They can do this alone ,with a professional or with a support person.
+They can do this alone ,with a professional or with a support worker.
 It’s important that their safety plan is easily accessible – it can be done by using the BeyondNow app, the form on the bb website or on a piece of paper.

 To assist you to understand the right language, here are some links to “Conversations Matter”.
 You can listen to presentation, or read the fact sheet.

 Link to factsheet: